 The U.S. Department of Housing and Urban Development (HUD) will fund implementation of the Smart Biz E-commerce Micro Business Grant.
 Department of Housing and Urban Development.
 The grant will be administered through the Community Development Block Grant (CDBG-CV) Program.
 Other funding sources will be identified through ongoing grant opportunities.

 Program Limits & Requirements

-Funding Limit: The City has allocated $150,000 to the Smart Biz E-Commerce Micro Business Grant.
-Subsequently, the maximum amount allocated to each business will be up to $10,000.
+Funding Limit: The City has allocated $15,000 to the Smart Biz E-commerce Micro Business Grant.
+Subsequently, the maximum amount allocated to each business will be up to $1,500.
 Requirements & Scope: Participants must be a small business operating within the City of North Miami.
-Applicants of the Smart Biz Micro Grant Program shall comply with those provisions of the City’s local adopted codes regarding possessing a Certificate of Use (CU) and Business Tax Receipt (BTR).
-For the purposes , small businesses will be identified through the criteria established by Miami Dade County:
+Applicants of the Smart Biz Micro Grant Program shall comply with those provisions of the City’s local adopted codes re possessing a CU and BTR.
+For the purposes of this CDBG program, small businesses will be identified through the criteria established by Miami Dade County:

 - Cannot have more than ten (10) employees